Here it is from the air:

 The problem with things like the Magic Roundabout in York is that sometimes the hype gets out of control.
 It may well be a safer design than the previous junction, but it's a missed opportunity.
 It could have been so much better, but as so much hype and praise is heaped upon the roundabout it's difficult for other people to notice this.
 The hype is still believed.
 Cycling England referred to it quite positively, there have been proposals to copy the "Magic Roundabout" elsewhere in the UK, similar ideas are published as guidance in Australia.
 The BBC recently said that the "British roundabout" might be conquering the US, and a much hyped example like this could well be held up as a better than average design to copy.

 It is often difficult to counter the opinion of an "expert".
 However, it seems quite clear that in reality the Magic Roundabout shouldn't be an example which is copied.
 Planners who want to do the right thing for cyclists would be better advised to look at Dutch examples instead.

 The Assen roundabout used as an example in this blog post is not unusual.
 Another post details every roundabout in Assen.
-Every single one is better designed than the "Magic Roundabout"
+Every single roundabout in Assen uses a better design than the "Magic Roundabout" in York.